KhaledAhmed2004/NoSql_Initial_Backend_Setup/MongooseMiddleware.md

 # **Mongoose Middleware**

-Mongoose middleware functions,also known as pre and post hooks, are executed during specific stages of a Mongoose document lifecycle, such as before or after creating, updating, or deleting documents.
-This allows you to perform actions like validation, modification, or logging automatically at different stages.
+Mongoose middleware functions, also known as **pre** and **post hooks**, are functions executed during specific stages of a Mongoose document lifecycle, such as before or after saving, updating, or deleting documents.
+These hooks are powerful tools for automating tasks like validation, data formatting, logging, and more.

 ---

 ## **Types of Mongoose Middleware**

-### 1. **Pre Middleware**
+### **1. Pre Middleware**
 Runs **before** a specific action (e.g., saving, updating, deleting).
 **Use Cases**: Validating fields, formatting data, or hashing passwords.

-#### **Example: Pre-save Middleware**
+#### Example: Pre-save Middleware
 ```javascript
 const userSchema = new Schema({
   username: String,